niekados/chapter-one/README.md

 - **Python** – For backend logic and server-side scripting.

 ### Frameworks and Tools
-- **Django** – Python framework for building the backend and database models.
+- **Django** – A high-level Python web framework that encourages rapid development.
 - **Git** – Version control system for tracking changes.
 - **GitHub** – Repository hosting for storing code and enabling deployment.
 - **GitPod** – Online IDE used for development.